openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 Search the Discussions
 =======================

-To search for text, click **Discussion** and enter a phrase, a word, or part of a word in the **Search all posts** field above the list of posts.
+To search for text, select **Discussion**, and then enter a phrase, a word, or part of a word in the **Search all posts** field above the list of posts.
 When you press Enter, the search tries to find:

 * A match or close match to your text in any post, response, or comment.
 The display updates to show a list of the posts that have a match at any level of